azadbolour/boardgame/scala-server/README.md

 - Server.
 Reject plays after game has been stopped.

-- Change various logging calls to debug and set up a run-debug to log at debug level.
+- Change logging calls to debug and set up a run-debug to log at debug level.

 - Test.
 Two clicks on start button e.g., start in rapid succession??
   On any button?
 Should be disabled immediately.

-- Document.
-Test assertion exceptions are converted to Failure in Try for blocks.
-So they do not cause test failure automatically.

 - Implement validations everywhere.
 First on API boundary.